 McGrath Facilities

 The DNR is authorized to use the BLM’s McGrath facilities and property to support their fire preparedness activities.
 BLM and DOF will meet at least once annually to discuss maintenance needs for the facilities and determine how they will be met.
 DOF will annually fund a reimbursable code between AFS and DOF (see Attachment 1: Annual Fixed Costs).
-Funds in this account will be used by AFS to fulfill McGrath facilities maintenance obligations identified in the annual maintenance meeting or on a casebycase basis as agreed upon by both parties.
+Funds in this account will be used by AFS to fulfill McGrath facilities maintenance obligations identified in the annual maintenance meeting or on a case-by-case basis as agreed upon by both parties.
 Unused funds will be carried over for the next season.
 The need for additional funds to be provided by DOF will be negotiated annually during the maintenance meeting and will be agreed upon in the subsequent Operating Plan.
 AFS will provide DNR with annual documentation of all McGrath maintenance expenditures.

 Standards

-Assigned personnel will function under the Protecting agency’s health and safety, and air operations procedural policies unless the agency’s policies of assigned personnel are more stringent.
-In that case, the more stringent Agency’s policies will be followed by that individual.
-When safety issues, concerns, or questions develop, an Agency subject matter expert will be contacted for resolution.
+All personnel assigned to incidents will function under the receiving agency’s health, safety, and air operations procedural policies unless the sending agency’s policies are more stringent, in which case the most stringent policies will be followed.
+When safety issues, concerns, or questions related to policy differences arise, subject matter experts from the affected agencies will be identified to provide resolution.

-The hiring or employing agencies are responsible for ensuring that local government or structure fire department personnel working on wildland fires are trained and qualified according to NWCG Standards for Wildland Fire Position Qualificationsone or more of the following standards:
+Parties to the Agreement are responsible for ensuring their employees assigned to interagency incidents are trained and qualified according to the NWCG Standards for Wildland Fire Position Qualifications.
+Agencies may have more stringent requirements that apply to their own personnel.

-.

 Hiring or employing agencies will provide coordination and payment for local government or structure fire department resources used on an incident per local agreements.
 These costs may be reimbursable per terms of the agreements.
 These local resources will only be assigned in their areas of specialized expertise, jurisdiction, and qualification.
-Additional guidance is contained in the AIMGAIMG, the AIWFMPAIWFMP, and the Interagency Standard for Fire and Fire Aviation Operations (https://www.nifc.gov/policies/pol_ref_redbook.html).
+Additional guidance is contained in the AIMG, the AIWFMP, and Chapters 8 and 13 of the Interagency Standards for Fire and Fire Aviation Operations (Red Book).

 Supplemental Fire Department Resources

-As of April 1, 2020 no Alaska-based Supplemental Fire Department resources have been identified.
+Currently there are no Alaska-based Supplemental Fire Department resources.

 Sub-Geographic Area Operating Plans

-Zone/Area/Forest/local Jurisdictional Units operating plans may be developed and incorporated as attachments to this Statewide Operating Plan.
-The format for all local operating plans between parties who are signatory to the Alaska Master AgreementMaster Agreement should be similar to this Statewide Operating Plan and address local operating procedures.
-Signed local operating plans should be submitted annually no later than April 1 to agency representatives listed below in Section IX.G; USFS local Operating Plans should be submitted to the Region 6/10 Incident Business Coordinator.
+Protecting and/or jurisdictional unit operating plans may be developed and incorporated as attachments to this Statewide Operating Plan.
+The format for all local operating plans between parties who are signatory to the Alaska Master Agreement should be similar to this Statewide Operating Plan and address local operating procedures.
+Signed local operating plans should be submitted annually no later than April 1 to agency representatives listed below in Section IX.G USFS local Operating Plans should be submitted to the Region 6/10 Incident Business Coordinator.
 Local operating plans are valid until a new operating plan is signed and submitted.
 Currently no sub-geographic area operating plans are incorporated into this Alaska Statewide Operating Plan.

-Alaska Interagency Fire Danger Operating Plan (Alaska FDOP)Alaska FDOPPreparedness
+Alaska Interagency Fire Danger Operating Plan

+The Alaska Interagency Fire Danger Operating Plan (Alaska FDOP) provides a statewide assessment of fire danger based on vegetation, climate, seasonality, and topography.
+It analyzes historical weather and fire data to identify breakpoints and indices that support decision-making for agency administrators, fire program managers, fire operations specialists, dispatchers, cooperators, and firefighters.
+The Parties to this Agreement agree to collaborate in the continued maintenance and development of the Alaska FDOP.

+Preparedness

 Protection Planning

-Annually, Jurisdictional and Protecting Agencies will complete preparedness activities according to the schedule identified in Table 3: Interagency Preparedness Planning Schedule.
+Annually, Jurisdictional and Protecting Agencies will complete preparedness activities according to the schedule identified in Table 3.

 Table 3: Interagency Preparedness Planning Schedule